MelindaShore/geonet/charterproposal.md

 * vehicular traffic safety, efficiency, management and infotainment
 * mobile road-side unit
 * identification of originating area
-*o geolocation of instrumented ambulance
+* geolocation of instrumented ambulance

 Protocol work would begin after completion of these work items listed below, and upon rechartering.